- Rating: PG-13

 He turned over in their bed.
 “Yes?”

 “I want to have a child,” she whispered.
 It was then that she rolled over to look at him.
-It felt like a business transaction to Ida, asking permission to have a child, but there was something freeing about admitting that to him.
+It felt like a business transaction to Ida, asking permission to have a child, but something was freeing about admitting that to him.
 He reached over to touch her cheek, and perhaps for the first time since they had been married, she didn’t shy away.
-He kissed her and smiled.
+Instead, he kissed her and smiled.

 “Can’t you smile, sweetheart?
 Just this once?” he begged gently.
 “I’m going to make you so happy.”